 4. Keep the focus of the conversation on the other person.

 In an attempt to relate, we can sometimes shift the focus of the conversation to things that we have experienced in our own life.
 There are times when this can draw a connection to the person, but there are also times when it can cause immediate disconnection.
 Whether or not it is appropriate to introduce your own life experience about an event can be quite nuanced.

-Challenge: In order to observe how often you shift conversations to be about yourself, and how this impacts the dynamic, try out some conversations where you decide that you will not relate anything back to yourself, unless specifically asked.
-Notice any differences in how this impacts how you are listening to the other person.
+Challenge: In order to observe how often you shift conversations to be about yourself and how this impacts the dynamic, try out some conversations where you decide that you won’t relate anything back to yourself, unless specifically asked.
+Notice any differences in how this impacts how you listen to the other person.

 5. Listen more than you speak.